muhammadmehdi89/Cholesterol-Detection-Flask-app/README.md

 2. Used Deep Neural Network(DNN) for predictions of multiple classes: High Cholesterol, Boderline Cholesterol, and Normal Cholesterol and achieve accuracy of more than 95%.
 3. Personalized health recommendations: Tailoring exercise regimens, medication suggestions and prescriptions based on individual health data.

+### Note:
+Currently, this model is only applicable to Dow Lab Lipid-Profile Reports.
+However, I aim to expand its applicability to other labs in the future and incorporate additional diseases into the application.

 ## Model Architecture: